telerik/ajax-docs/general-information/controlling-visual-appearance/overview.md

 To use a skin you just need to set the **Skin** property of the control to the designated skin name.Keep in mind that skin names are case-sensitive.
 You can set the Skin property declaratively, in design time or from code-behind.

->note  **Important !!!**
->If you are using a custom skin, you need to set the **EnableEmbeddedSkins** property to **false** .
+>important If you are using a custom skin, you need to set the **EnableEmbeddedSkins** property to **false** .
 If you don't do that, the control will try to register an embedded skin with the specified name and will fail with an exception.
-For more information you can check the[How skins work]({%slug introduction/radcontrols-for-asp.net-ajax-fundamentals/controlling-visual-appearance/how-skins-work%})and[Skin registration]({%slug introduction/radcontrols-for-asp.net-ajax-fundamentals/controlling-visual-appearance/skin-registration%})topics.
+For more information you can check the [How skins work]({%slug introduction/radcontrols-for-asp.net-ajax-fundamentals/controlling-visual-appearance/how-skins-work%}) and [Skin registration]({%slug introduction/radcontrols-for-asp.net-ajax-fundamentals/controlling-visual-appearance/skin-registration%}) topics.
->

 ## Setting the skin from design time